Yancovenant/PLANTATIONERP/documentation.md

         a. server (ThreadedServer) // server is serving
         b. app (Application, inphms.http.root) // application
         c. client (Webserver) // to customer a.k.a web browsers
+- automatically create instance of inphms.http.root = Application().
+- this would handle all the request http coming to the server.

 @ThreadedServer do: